Art in Medieval Hungary

 bulletPhoto galleries - Exhibition photos

 This new section of the website will contain an ever-growing corpus of photos dedicated to medieval subjects.
-First up are a series of images documenting recent exhibitions in Hungary (Verrocchio's Christ, Sigismundus Rex et Imperator).
+First up are a series of images documenting recent exhibitions in Hungary (Verrocchio's Christ, Sigismundus Rex et Imperator, The Dowry of Beatrice).

 Other Sites: